What is farsightedness?

 But as we age, our eyes can no longer adjust

 as well.
-If you are farsighted, the problem becomes more obvious.
-Starting at about age 40, your eyes begin to lose the
+Starting at about age 40, our eyes naturally begin to lose the

-ability to focus on close objects (presbyopia).
-You may start to have trouble with close work.
+ability to focus on close objects.
+This is called presbyopia.
+You may start to notice that your near vision becomes blurred.
 As presbyopia

-gets worse, near and distance vision will become blurred, until you need glasses or
+gets worse, both near and distance vision will become blurred.

 How is farsightedness diagnosed?